mcrynes/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/virtual-user.md

 # Phone System–Virtual User license

 Starting July 2, 2019, an organization with Phone System licensed users can now obtain and assign either a free Phone System–Virtual User license or a paid Phone System user license to resource accounts.
 A Calling Plan is no longer required.
 All auto attendants or call queues require an associated resource account.
 Resource accounts that require a phone number need a free Phone System–Virtual User license or a paid Phone System user license before a phone number can be applied to the resource account.
+When assigning a Phone System-Virtual User license to a resource account provisioned with a toll-free service number, communication credits must still be configured at the tenant level.

 > [!TIP]
 > No license is needed for resource accounts that will be used with nested auto attendants or call queues that don't have a phone number assigned.
 See the following diagram for reference: